kishore-888/udemy-clone/README.md

 ## How to View

-You can access my udemy-clone website by visiting [link] Feel free to explore the content and  get in touch!
+You can access my udemy-clone website by visiting [https://kishore-888.github.io/udemy-clone/] Feel free to explore the content and  get in touch!